Tensorial charge assignments in unitary groups: Generalized Charge Tensor

-Then, equation \eqref{A_formula} is the generalized GN formula.
-When irreducible representations are made via Eq. \eqref{Tred_tensor}, electric charge eigenstates will be obtained.
-All this process of assignment of electric charges will depend on how the tensor decomposition of $(t,Y)$ is done, as shown in the following section for some representative cases.
+Equation \eqref{A_formula} provides an explicit index-level realization of the action of an abelian Cartan generator on tensor products, incorporating the standard additivity of weights along with the sign change associated with the dual representation.
+When irreducible representations are derived via Eq. \eqref{Tred_tensor}, electric charge eigenstates will be obtained.
+All entire process of assigning electric charges will depend on how the tensor decomposition of $(t,Y)$ is performed, as shown in the following section for some representative cases.

+We can see that the $Q$ operator belongs to the Cartan subalgebra of the non-abelian group (plus a possible external $U(1)$) and acts diagonally in a weight basis, defining a hypercharge that satisfies $\comm{T}{Y}=0$.

+In the fundamental representation, this operator is represented by the matrices $M=\sum_{i=1}^{N-1}\alpha_i\lambda_i$ in Eq. \eqref{diag_gen}, whose eigenvalues correspond to the weights of the fundamental multiplet projected along the direction defined by $Q$.

+The generalized formula is nothing but the index-level realization of the additivity of weights in tensor products, together with the sign reversal associated with the dual representation.
+The present formulation provides a compact bookkeeping rule for computing charge eigenvalues directly at the tensor level, without the need to explicitly decompose the representation into irreducible components, as in Eq.~\eqref{ex9}.

-In summary, the goal of this work is to obtain the $Q$ operator applied to all kinds of multiplets, demonstrating that it is independent of whether any multiplet couples or not with other particles already known.
+In summary, the goal of this work is to obtain the $Q$ operator applied to all kinds of multiplets, demonstrating that it is independent of whether any multiplet couples with other known particles or not.
 We only use the properties of the Lie groups to which the multiplets belong.
-This method could be used for dark-matter multiplets such as $SU(2)$ vector doublets \cite{PhysRevD.99.075026}, general fermionic n-tuplets of $SU(2)$ \cite{CIRELLI2006178}, general scalar n-tuplets in the symmetry of SM \cite{Beauchesne:2024}, and so on.
+This method could be used for dark-matter multiplets such as $SU(2)$ vector doublets \cite{PhysRevD.99.075026}, general fermionic n-tuplets of $SU(2)$ \cite{CIRELLI2006178}, general scalar n-tuplets in the symmetry of the SM \cite{Beauchesne2024}, and so on.